MarcToussaint/18-RSS-PhysicalManipulation/README.md

 # R:SS 2018 paper on Differentiable Physics and Stable Modes for Tool-Use and Manipulation Planning

+## Contact me if you're interested using Logic-Geometric Programming yourself!

+I'm currently developing nicer (user oriented) interfaces to the code, including python bindings.
+Please contact me at mtoussai@mit.edu if you're interested being involved, e.g. in testing interfaces and providing feedback how to improve them, or even contributing yourself.
+I'll setup an Email list on this.

+## Description

 This repository is a supplement to the paper
 > M. Toussaint, K. R. Allen, K. A. Smith, and J. B. Tenenbaum:
 > [Differentiable Physics and Stable Modes for Tool-Use and Manipulation Planning](http://ipvs.informatik.uni-stuttgart.de/mlr/papers/18-toussaint-RSS.pdf).